FarronF/limerick-council-meetings/meetings/2021/06/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 17th May 2021.md

 includes for replanting this boundary with semi-mature native species, with 2 new trees

-proposed for each tree removed (18 no. new trees in total along this boundary).--- 10
+proposed for each tree removed (18 no. new trees in total along this boundary).
+---
+10

 **19.Question submitted by Councillor S. Benson**